julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

             if (n < 2) {
                 // The last quotient is the highest order term buffer.append(String.valueOf(n));

-                quotientNotZeroOrOne = false;
+                // Set the flag to false to stop the iteration quotientNotZeroOrOne = false;
             }
         }